FAQs

 What are the requirements for becoming an RSVP volunteer?

-You need to be at least 55 years old and live in Summit, Medina, Geauga, Wayne, Deleware, Franklin, or Hamilton County.
+To join, you must be at least 55 years old and reside in Summit, Medina, Geauga, Wayne, Delaware, Franklin, or Hamilton County.

 What if I am under age 55 and want to volunteer for VANTAGE?